jakusova/english-for-designers/presentation/index.md

-# FULL TIME CONTENT CREATOR
+# how to be FULL TIME CONTENT CREATOR

 ## _main points of the presentation_
 - AUTHENTICITY